mcvd/recap-serverless-container-workshop/README.md

 # reInvent recap container and serverless workshop

 Welcome to AWS reInvent recap container and serverless workshop.
-This workshop will walk you through some important new features regarding AWS serverless and containers announced in AWS reInvent 2019.
+This workshop walks you through some important new features regarding AWS serverless and containers announced in AWS reInvent 2019.

-## Labs and Topics
+## Labs

 - [x] [Lab0](lab0/README.md) - **Environment Setup with AWS Cloud9 and AWS CDK**
 - [x] [Lab1](lab1/README.md) - **Amazon ECS CAS(Cluater Auto Scaling) with EC2**